riccardolinares/riccardolinares/README.md

 I am looking for people working on digital projects with an high potential of impact on society.
 Together we can help you making a project bigger and achieve challenging goals.

 ## Values:
- - **Commitment:** you are an entrepreneur of your project.
+ - **Commitment:** we are entrepreneur of our project and responsable for getting the job done.
 Just do it!
  - **Ambition:** our goal is to help millions of people.
 Dream it bigger!
  - **High quality**: done is better than perfect, but we pay attention to details.
 Take care of it!
  - **Goal oriented**: we achive the goals everytime.
 You don't know how to do something?
 Learn it!